 Mental Health Insurance:

 Before the millennium, many Americans lacked mental health insurance.
 The Affordable Care Act (aka, Obamacare) expanded on the Mental Health Parity Act to require most insurance plans to cover therapy and treatment for psychiatric disorders.
-With it, millions of American had new access to behavioral health coverage, insurance that would pay (at least partially) for mental health services.
+With it, millions of Americans had new access to behavioral health coverage, insurance that would pay (at least partially) for mental health services.

 With increased coverage comes more frequent discussions about what using this coverage entails.
 What does it mean to have a diagnosis on record?
 Can your employer (assuming you have health insurance through your employer) access your insurance claims?
 What are the pros/cons to submitting claims for mental health services?